ohjeffkuston/Cloud-handson-projects/README.md

  <img src="img/careerRoadmap.png?raw=true" alt="GIFTED LANE Logo" width="50%" height="50%" />
 </p>

+This roadmap shows you what's to come for this repo.
+It will document my journey in chronological order.
+The roadmap is a work in progress.
+Only some things are present.
+For example, there's DevOps after the Linux milestone.
+So keep checking back for updates.

 ## Start
 > **tac·tic** :   _an action or strategy carefully planned to achieve a specific end._  _(noun) /ˈtaktik/_